 If you are in Japan for Tanabata you will see lots of colourful decorations, including coloured strips of paper called tanzaku which are hung up on bamboo.
 Traditionally, people would write a wish on tanzaku to pray for Orihime and Hikoboshi's reunion.
 Now many people write their own personal wish on tanzaku too.

 Activity: Write a Tanzaku!

 Make your own tanzaku with coloured paper/card by following the instructions below.
 You can also use our templates on the next page.

 You will need:

-- Coloured Paper/Card
+- Coloured Paper/Card - Scissors

-- String or ribbon

-- Hole punch

-- Pen

-- Scissors